-For three summers in a row I have stared up at the glorious linden trees on my street and wished that I could reach the flowers.
+For three summers in a row I have stared up at the glorious linden trees on my street and yearned that I could reach the flowers.
 But, dang it, the city prunes them too darn high.
-So, I had to be content with just deeply inhaling the floral fragrance that floats down from the blooming flowers in delicious clouds.
+So, I had to be content with just deeply inhaling the floral fragrance that comes down from the blooming flowers in delicious clouds.

 That is until this year!
 I was riding my bike past a park along the 10th Avenue bike route when a saw one glorious tree left to grow naturally with its branches hanging low <cue chorus of angels>.
 I screeched to a halt and Simon and I settled in for a long productive picking session!
 They were perfect for harvesting since it was a dry sunny day and they had recently flowered.
 The Gods had truly smiled upon us!
 We picked until our fingers were stained with yellow pollen and we had half a shopping bag full.

 We had enough to make cordial, infuse some in vodka (just for fun), and dry some for tea.
 The smell was heavenly!

 Linden (aka: Lime, Basswood, Tilia) flowers make a very calming tea.
 It’s an old French remedy for hyperactive children, and modern herbalists use it for nervous tension, insomnia and arteriosclerosis.
 For a perfect stress relieving tea, pour boiling water over a cluster or two in a mug, and steep 5 to 10 minutes.